ahuber1/iOS-Portfolio/Section_1_thru_3/README.md

 ## Section 2
 **Learn to Code with Swift 3**

 Section 2 was introducing the students to Swift.
 I have had a little experience in the past with Swift, and I did a personal project in order to utilize the vast majority of the fundamental features in Swift; that personal project is found in the `SwiftMazeSearch` directory.
-The `Numbers`, `StringOutStrungOut`, and `Variables` directories contain code that I did along with the course in this section.
+The `Numbers`, `StringOutStrungOut`, and `Variables` directories contain code that I did along with the course in this section, but because the code in these directories were from simple exercises and the code is self-explanatory, no additional documentation exists.

 ## Section 3
 **Version Control with Git & GitHub**